mozilla-services/merino-py/CONTRIBUTING.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

 Name the branch using this nomenclature with the `<type>` followed by a forward slash, followed by a dash-seperated description of the task.
 Ex. `feat/add-sentry-sdk-MOZ-1234`.
 Note, if associated with a Jira ticket, synchronization with Jira and GitHub is possible by appending the suffix of the Jira ticket to the branch name (`-MOZ-1234` in the example above).
 This can be added anywhere in the branch name, but adding to the end is ideal.
+You can also include the Jira issue at the end of ccommit messages to keep the task up to date.
+See Jira Docs for referencing issues [here](https://support.atlassian.com/jira-software-cloud/docs/reference-issues-in-your-development-work/)

 ### Subject